ionos-cloud/crossplane-provider-ionoscloud/docs/compute/firewallrule.md

 					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
 				* `matchLabels` (object)
 					* description: MatchLabels ensures an object with matching labels is selected.
+		* `serverId` (string)
+			* description: ServerID is the ID of the Server on which the resource will be created.
+It needs to be provided via directly or via reference.
+			* format: uuid
 * `sourceMac` (string)
 	* description: Only traffic originating from the respective MAC address is allowed.
 Valid format: aa:bb:cc:dd:ee:ff.
 Value null allows traffic from any MAC address.
 	* pattern: ^([0-9A-Fa-f]{2}[:-]){5}([0-9A-Fa-f]{2})$